rtlnl/terraform-kubernetes-linkerd2/README.md

 # Linkerd2 Terraform Module (WIP)

-Terraform module to deploy Linkerd2 on Kubernetes
+Terraform module to deploy Linkerd2 on Kubernetes.
+This modules uses the Terraform Kubernetes provider instead of running the Helm provider.

+We ❤️ contributions!
+Open a PR if you find a bug or you'd like to have a specific feature :rocket:

 ## Features